The Suzuki Cello Lessons- individual lessons complemented with group lessons

 - 4 concerts per year (participation expected)

-- After first term of lessons: regrouping with parent to discuss routine of practice (it takes about one term for parent and child to settle into the new routine)
+- After the first term of lessons: regrouping with the parent to discuss routine of practice (it takes about one term for parent and child to settle into the new routine)

 - After 6 months: practice routine should be settled

 - After one year: reassessment[i] of progress and development A certain standard should have been developed

 [i] Reassessment means a decision to be taken by the teacher on the continuation of lessons based on progress to date.